Eels (band)

-Eels (often typeset as eels or EELS) is an American rock band, formed in Los Angeles, California, in 1991 by singer/songwriter and multi-instrumentalist Mark Oliver Everett, known by the stage name E. Band members have changed over the years, both in the studio and on stage, making Everett the only official member for most of the band's work.
+Eels (often typeset as eels or EELS) is an American rock band formed in Los Angeles in 1991 by singer-songwriter and multi-instrumentalist Mark Oliver Everett, known by the stage name E. Band members have changed over the years, both in the studio and on stage, making Everett the only official member for most of the band's work.
 Eels' music is often filled with themes of family, death, and unrequited love.
-Since 1996, Eels has released fourteen studio albums, seven of which charted in the Billboard 200.
+Since 1996, Eels has released fifteen studio albums, seven of which entered the Billboard 200.

 History

 E solo records

 In 1991, Everett signed a contract with Polydor and released A Man Called E under the name E a year later.
 The single "Hello Cruel World" was a minor success.
 Touring to support the album, E opened for Tori Amos.
 A Man Called E was followed by Broken Toy Shop in 1993.
 This year also marked the beginning of E's collaboration with drummer Jonathan "Butch" Norton.
 After Broken Toy Shop, E was released from his record deal with Polydor.
-E has performed two of the songs from Broken Toy Shop ("The Only Thing I Care About" and "Manchester Girl") for his own live shows with the Eels.
+E has performed two of the songs from Broken Toy Shop ("The Only Thing I Care About" and "Manchester Girl") for his own live shows with Eels.

 Beautiful Freak

 Eels were officially founded when Butch and E met Tommy Walter.
 The name "Eels" was chosen so that the band's records would be close to E's solo records in an alphabetical ordering, although it was too late once they realized that numerous Eagles and Earth, Wind and Fire releases were in between.
+"I went to the Virgin Megastore and I see the E CDs right at the beginning of the E section," Everett recalled on the Naked Lunch podcast with Phil Rosenthal and David Wild.
+"And then there's like, 28 Earth, Wind and Fire [albums], 40 Eagles [albums] -- they're nowhere near each other!"

-Eels became one of the first groups to sign a record deal with DreamWorks Records, followed by Elliott Smith.
+Eels became one of the first acts to sign a record deal with DreamWorks Records, followed by Elliott Smith.

 In 1996, the band released their debut album Beautiful Freak.
 The singles "Novocaine for the Soul", "Susan's House" and "Your Lucky Day in Hell" achieved modest national and international success, with the band winning the Best International Breakthrough Act award at the 1998 BRIT Awards.
+The single Susan's House was extremely popular in the UK, in part due to its stylistic resemblance to the then-popular trip hop genre, with its slow tempo, subdued melody, and distorted spoken-word vocals.
 In 1996 and 1997, Eels toured extensively to support the album, building their name as a live act in the United States and Europe.
 In September 1997, Walter quit the band.

 Released in May 2001, the motion picture soundtrack for the movie Shrek included the song "My Beloved Monster".